 - Head outdoors to snap photos of local plants and animals and upload them to the app.

-To learn more about using iNaturalist, have a look at the video tutorials on the iNaturalist website.
+To learn more about using iNaturalist, have a look at the webinars at the bottom of this page, or the video tutorials on the iNaturalist website.

 Past events: City Nature Challenge 2022

 In 2022, over 20 councils across Melbourne collaborated to participate in the global City Nature Challenge.
 Local residents helped Melbourne to compete with cities from around the world by taking pictures of native plants and animals between 29 April to 2 May 2022 using iNaturalist.